Qrysto/nexus-module/README.md

 # nexus-module

-nexus-module v1.0.0 is built for Nexus Wallet Module v
+nexus-module v1.0.0 is built for Nexus Wallet Module v3.1.0

 This package will likely be useful for you if you are developing a [Nexus Wallet Module](https://github.com/Nexusoft/NexusInterface/tree/master/docs/Modules).